 There’s way more here than just an elaborate corn maze, too.
 Farm animals, pedal carts, a cafe, and more make this a fall bucket list destination.

 The Litchfield Hills, Connecticut

-Connecticut is the most southerly of the New England states, but it, too enjoys glorious fall foliage.
-And in fact, CT claims to have the longest foliage season of all six states, giving you plenty of time to come for a visit.
+Connecticut is the most southerly of the New England states, but it, too, enjoys glorious fall foliage.
+In fact, CT claims to have the longest foliage season of all six states, giving you plenty of time to come for a visit.